 What you would also find, and it would only need a brief, cursory visit to discover, was that irrespective of the character of its residents and despite their close proximity these three particular neighbourhoods were of varying and vastly differing fortunes.

 One was dirt poor.
 Its houses were ramshackle and its roads were muddy, pot-holed tracks.
 The sewage system regularly blocked up and overflowed in heavy rain, and the water from the pipes only came out of the taps intermittently, often being a dirty brown colour and unfit for use.
-True, the kids played out on the roads and there was a distinct sense of community about the place, but there were also many dangers lurking amongst its streets.
+True, the kids played out on the roads and there was a distinct sense of community about the place, with a thriving music scene and a bustling, chaotic marketplace, but there were also many dangers lurking amongst its streets.
+Disease and crime were prevalent, and many of the residents struggled with ill health.

 The second neighbourhood, sharing a three mile border with the first, was of comparatively better health.
 It had street lights illuminating its roads at night and clear, clean water that came out of its taps.
 Its solid homes were of a modest size, most with a small garden consisting of a lawn, a shed and a cheaply constructed patio.
-Its residents were perhaps less community minded, most finding their own entertainment within the confines of their small plot of land, but generally they were friendly if they passed each other in the street.
+Its residents were perhaps less community minded, most finding their own entertainment within the confines of their small plot of land, but you would see a steady stream of determined joggers and cyclists out exercising in their lycra and sports kit.
+And generally they were friendly if they passed each other in the street.
 There would be no luxury vehicles or swimming pools to be found, but you would probably stumble across the odd hot tub nestling amongst the shrubs in the gardens.

 Now the second neighbourhood, the one of modest wealth, happened to include a river that twisted its way through it.
 This river watered the fertile fields around it and made for perfect conditions for cultivating crops.
 Long ago some of its residents had realised that strawberries were the ideal crop to grow in its productive fields.
 Over time they had turned it into a fairly successful and efficient business, and the owner of the business was able to relocate to the wealthy district with its expansive homes and irrigated lawns.
 Regarding the business, the residents thought that the menial task of picking and processing the strawberries was beneath them.
 They wouldn’t do it.
 And so every year at harvest time they would seek out the uneducated, untrained people in the poor district and offer them employment in the fields.